Elove/Multivendor/README.md

 Submit any issues so that we help make this a great software.

 # Disclaimer
-This software is given as it is and the author is not liable in any way or any form for anything caused by use of this software.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.